Xmick01/Incident-Response-Report-Lab-with-LimaCharlie/README.md

-# Incident Response Report
+# **Incident Response Report**

 - **Incident Date:** October 13, 2024
 - **Reported By:** Xarius (SOC Analyst)
 - **Affected System:** Windows Instance (`EC2AMAZ-H6D1H61`)
 - **Incident Summary:** Malicious log clearing activities were detected on the Windows instance using `wevtutil.exe`.
 The log clearing behavior aligns with MITRE ATT&CK **Sub-technique T1070.001** (Indicator Removal on Host: Clear Windows Event Logs), potentially indicating an attempt to cover up malicious activity.

-## Executive Summary
+## **Executive Summary**
 On 2024-10-13, multiple suspicious events were detected on the instance `ec2amaz-h6d1h61.us-east-2.compute.internal`, indicating potential malicious activity involving event log clearing and configuration changes.
 The use of `wevtutil.exe`, a legitimate Windows tool, to clear security logs raises significant concerns, particularly in an environment where monitoring and logging are crucial for detecting unauthorized activities.
-Sub-technique: T1070.001
+This behavior aligns with **MITRE ATT&CK Sub-technique T1070.001**.

-## Incident Details
+## **Incident Details**

 ### Timeline of Events
 | Timestamp              | Event Type                                 | Description                                                                                                                                                   |